TehCorwiz/oddEight/README.md

 If the length of an abbreviation is 1 or 2 characters then they can both be uppercase, any longer and it's CamelCase.
 The primary benefit is that it's more pleasing on the eye, eg. register names.

+## General Thoughts

+So, I wanted to touch upon a few ideas I keep in mind, practices I've picked up over the years.
+These are aphorisms, and of course there are exceptions to each one.

+### Once, twice, refactor.

+After you've repeated a pattern multiple times it's probably time to break off and formalize that pattern.
+If I think of an exception I'll include it.
+The simplest example of this is creating functions to hold general code (Chip8::_fileSize function for example).
+A more complex example was a home rolled e-commerce platform that had multiple search methods for the same data on the same page.
+The takeaway should be that code should move to where it helps you.
+Sometimes this means creating an abstract class and subclassing your objects to provide a consistent interface, or maybe creating entirely new stand-alone services.

+### Avoid abstraction for the sake of abstraction.

+This is the dramatic foil to "Once, Twice, Refactor".
+Don't abstract something just because you can.
+Keep your code as close as is comfortable to the data it operates on.

+### Don't solve problems you don't have.

+Lots, and I mean LOTS of developers I've worked with like to solve scaling problems that they'll never have, and create clever solutions to what-ifs that never come about.
+Solve the problems you have, then stop.
+If you know that you'll run into a problem, or a feature is on the roadmap then by all means take it into account when designing your system components but don't implement that until necessary.
+Don't build a boat in the desert just because you see a mirage of water off in the distance, you'll end up carrying that boat for nothing.